jdmar3/jdmar3.github.io/_drafts/Teaching-tools.md

 date: 2016-05-08
 ---

-The recent flurry of media concern over the revelation that Facebook uses human curators to modify the output of their trending algorithm has raised some interesting questions about what people think it is that algorithms do, exactly. <!-- more -->
+{% newthought 'The recent flurry of media concern' %} over the revelation that Facebook uses human curators to modify the output of their trending algorithm has raised some interesting questions about what people think it is that algorithms do, exactly.<!--more-->
 There is some reasonably cogent discussion currently available online and in academic journals about the potential for bias embedded in algorithms.
 We tend to think of bias in interactive information retrieval algorithms as attributable of the huge number people using a given search engine or information source.
 Algorithms that take input from users in the form of feedback (clicks, mostly) use this data to guess as to whether the links returned in a search engine results page (SERP) are relevant to a given user.